karpanai/karpanai-web/data/blog/2006/05/02/this-will-do-just-fine.md

 >
 > “I mean, to the *movie*.”
 >
 > “Oh.
 Bring another set of clothes.
-Let’s change somewhere.”
+Let's change somewhere.”
 >
-> “My mom’ll get suspicious.”
+> “My mom'll get suspicious.”
 >
 > “Oh.”
 >
-> “Let’s wear our school uniform.
-We’ll let the shirt out, so that it covers the belt with the school logo.
-Your shoes look cheap anyway, so we’ll end up looking like local school students.”
+> “Let's wear our school uniform.
+We'll let the shirt out, so that it covers the belt with the school logo.
+Your shoes look cheap anyway, so we'll end up looking like local school students.”
 >
 > “Great idea.
 By the way, your shoes look like crap too.”
 >
-> “Isn’t that the whole point?”
+> “Isn't that the whole point?”
 >
-> “And hey, don’t forget your underwear.”
+> “And hey, don't forget your underwear.”

 Laughter.

 ---

 We arrived early.
 After a little bit of haggling over who should buy the tickets, we walked up to the counter together.
-Two balcony seats (we were high-class, weren’t we?) to a movie called Aadhi Thaalam.
+Two balcony seats (we were high-class, weren't we?) to a movie called Aadhi Thaalam.
 Primal Rhythm.
 Tickets bought, we rushed to our seats.

 > “Hey man, I saw a guy walk past the theater when we were buying tickets.
 He stared at me for a long time.
 It looked a lot like someone we know.”
 >
 > “Uh-oh.
-So that’s it for you.
+So that's it for you.
 You are caught!
 I am glad I had my back to the outside when I bought the tickets.”
 >
 > “Oh, no way.
 He knew you were there for sure.
-Don’t we always hang out together?”
+Don't we always hang out together?”
 >
 > “Oh!
 In that case, we should tell everyone that we were here for the afternoon show in case they ask.”
 >